Apostolos-Daniel/toli-io-personal-website/content/post/observability-culture.md

 ### Observability Is a Bigger Deal than Testability

 Observability is bigger than its counterpart, testability.
 Testability enables rigorous lab testing, whereas observability enables widespread field testing.
-At this point, I’m not sure the word "testing" is relevant anymore.
+At this point, I’m not sure the word "testing" is relevant any more.

 Testable software allows you to assert the health of the "happy paths" in your code automatically—and occasionally the "unhappy paths."
 You would typically make these automated assertions whenever the team changes the software.
 It’s a contract between the team that owns the software and its users: